 Where Are Cranes Stored And How Are They Transported?

 City inhabitants rarely see a 100ft crane travelling from place to place, and people are unlikely ever to have stumbled across a nest of cranes in storage.
-So where do cranes come from, and where do they go?
+So where do cranes come from, how are cranes transported, and where do they go when no longer in use?
 As South England’s premier mobile crane hire firm, we have some answers.

 Where do the biggest cranes come from?